Student Success & Belonging

 Lonnie B. Harris Black Cultural Center (BCC)

 The Lonnie B. Harris Black Cultural Center exists to complement the academic program of studies and enrich the quality of campus life for African and African-American students on-campus and online at Oregon State University.
 Students, staff and faculty are encouraged to get involved with the center through programs, utilizing resources and visiting the BCC.
+Welcome to all students.

 kaku-ixt mana ina haws

 The kaku-ixt mana ina haws prides itself in being a brave space that Indigenous students can be in community and express their culture.
 Events are held fall, winter, and spring terms that highlight Indigenous history, culture and current issues.
 Ina haws provides a sense of home and community for Indigenous students that helps preserve their identities while in college.
+Welcome to all students.

 Student Organizations